Astro-rajesh/Astro-rajesh.github.io/_pages/forced_dynamo_fmode.md

 ## Building the Numerical Experiment

 Instead of simulating the entire Sun, we build an idealized numerical model that captures the physics most relevant to surface gravity waves.
-As shown in Figure 1, the computational domain consists of two isothermal layers separated by an interface at z=0, representing the solar surface.
-The f-mode is confined to this interface, where its amplitude is largest and decreases exponentially away from it.
+As shown in Figure 1, the computational domain consists of two isothermal layers separated by an interface at $z=0$, representing the solar surface.
+The $f$-mode is confined to this interface, where its amplitude is largest and decreases exponentially away from it.
 This makes the wave an excellent probe of magnetic fields located just beneath the surface.

 <figure class="align-center">
   <img src="/assets/images/research/rho_pre_tem.png"